WilliamY97/LearningJournal/Data Science/Deep Learning/Neural Networks.md

 So, each input to a perceptron has an associated weight that represents its importance and these weights are determined during the learning process of a neural network, called training.

+The weighted input data is then summed up and the result determines the final output.

+The perceptron applies these weights to the inputs and sums them in a process known as a **linear combination**.